prezi/spaghetti/README.md

 If you make a typo in `sayHello`, or try to pass a `number`, the TypeScript compiler throws an error.

+For a detailed explanation of the steps to building a Spaghetti application, see [Workflow on the wiki](../../wiki/Workflow).

 ## Try It

 If you want to get to know Spaghetti, you have options to